Writing Literature Reviews

 If You Get Stuck

 Literature reviews can be hard.
 If you get stuck, I have a little trick I tell my students.
-Try starting every sentence with "Researchers . . ."
+For your first draft, try starting every sentence with "Researchers . . ."
 I know this seems formulaic, but if you can keep your focus on what particular researchers did or what they agree or disagree on, you'll avoid the most common pitfalls of literature reviews: sounding like a typical argumentative research paper.
 If your focus is always on what researchers are doing or what they've found, then at the very least you'll stay in the realm of the literature review genre.
 Later you can go back through and change up your sentence structure, but I've found that this is an easy way for students to get through a first draft.

-A Word on Verb Tense
+A Quick Word on Verb Tense

 A Single Study or Event